2017 Acura MDX Sport Hybrid to top range, start from $52,935

 DON'T MISS: Read our 2017 Acura MDX review

 That base price is for an MDX Sport Hybrid with the brand's Technology Package.
-Another $6,040 nets the Advanced Package, which includes captain's chairs for the second row, a 360-degree camera, heated and ventilated front seats, remote engine start, and a dual-screen rear entertainment system.
+Another $6,040 nets the Advance Package, which includes captain's chairs for the second row, a surround-view camera system, heated and ventilated front seats, remote engine start, and a dual-screen rear entertainment system.

 All told, the priciest MDX is now $58,975; MDX Sport Hybrids will begin arriving in showrooms in April.